Concordium/concordium-update-proposals/source/CIS/cis-4.rst

 - The ``RevokeCredentialOtherParam``'s ``signing_data`` MUST include a nonce to protect against replay attacks.
   The revocation authority's nonce is sequentially increased every time a revocation request is successfully executed.
   The function MUST only accept a ``RevokeCredentialOtherParam`` if it has the next nonce following the sequential order.
-- The revocation MUST fail if any of the following conditions are met any of the following conditions are met:
+- The revocation MUST fail if any of the following conditions are met:
     - The credential ID is not present in the registry.
     - The revocation key in not present in the registry.
     - The credential status is not one of ``Active`` or ``NotActivated`` (see :ref:`CIS-4-functions-credentialStatus`).